Riksi/Rikurse/_posts/2020-11-09-RC-Dashboard.md

 - [ ] CUDA programming ([Caltech CS179](http://courses.cms.caltech.edu/cs179/), [Oxford](https://people.maths.ox.ac.uk/gilesm/cuda/))

-    **UPDATE: going to focus on CS179 as the assignments are more challenging (no criticism of the Oxford course which has good lectures that I have found useful but it has been design as a crash course rather than a computer science course)**
+    **UPDATE: going to focus on CS179 as the assignments are more challenging (no criticism of the Oxford course which has good lectures that I have found useful but it has been designed as a crash course rather than a computer science course)**
     **Caltech CS179 (6 x labs + 1 x project proposal + 1 x project)**
     ✅ ✅ ✅ 🟨 ⬜ ⬜ ⬜ ⬜